finnhodgkin/learn-phoenix-todo-example/README.md

 Once your server is up and running head over to http://0.0.0.0:4000/todos to see the new route in the browser :sparkles:

-Double check that it works by adding, editing and removing a todo.
+Double check it works by adding, editing and removing a todo.

 ### HELP WANTED!

 A section on the relationship between the router, controllers and templates would be amazing here.
-If anyone has the time to type one up that it be super useful.
+If anyone has the time to type one up that would be super useful.
 For the moment the Phoenix router guide linked above contains most of the relevent info.

-### Time for some cleanup!
+### Time for some cleanup

 #### Remove the show template

-Because the todo app's purpose is just displaying a list of tickable todos we don't really want individual pages for each one.
-To remove this feature we'll need to get rid of the `show` template and controller.
+Because the todo app's purpose is to display a list of tickable todos, there's no need for individual 'show' pages for each todo.
+To remove this feature the `show` template and controller will need to be deleted.

 Routers and controllers in Phoenix by default follow RESTful naming conventions ([see the docs here for more information](https://hexdocs.pm/phoenix/routing.html#resources)).